 Book online and you’ll get a link to start your game straight away.

 We’re flexible.
-If you change your mind, or if Bristol goes into local restrictions, play another day or cancel for free.
+If you change your mind, or if you can't make it to Bristol, play another day or cancel for free.

 We think you're going love Treasure Hunt Bristol!

 If you don't have fun, we promise to give your money back.
 We'll ask for a quick chat on the phone to understand what went wrong.

 No spoilers...
 You'll see the main areas like the old town and the waterside, but the real fun is spotting the clues and uncovering a few hidden gems.